Corporate Governance Report

 - monitoring the Group’s Internal Control System and its effectiveness

-- monitoring the Group’s business activities in terms of its observance and implementation of Board resolutions, company policy principles and directives and the relevant legal provisions, particularly those relating to stock exchange law
+- monitoring the Group’s business activities in terms of their observance and implementation of Board resolutions, company policy principles and directives and the relevant legal provisions, particularly those relating to stock exchange law

-- assessing the work, performance, independence and remuneration of the external group and statutory auditor and making recommen- dations on the election of the same to the Board of Directors and the General Meeting, approving the auditing plan, processing audit reports and overseeing the adoption of the external auditor’s recommendations
+- assessing the work, performance, independence and remuneration of the external group and statutory auditors and making recommendations on the election of the same to the Board of Directors and the General Meeting, approving the auditing plan, processing audit reports and overseeing the adoption of the external auditor’s recommendations

 - monitoring the Group’s real-estate strategy.

-The committee met for three half-day deliberations in 2017.
+The committee met for three half-day deliberations and conducted one telephone conference in 2019.

-The Personnel & Compensation Committee comprises Mauro Gabella (chair), Tim Talaat, Christian Wipf and Peter Schaub (personnel affairs only).
-The Group CEO also attends all committee meetings as a per- manent guest, unless his own compensation or other topics relating to him are being discussed.
+The Personnel & Compensation Committee comprises Mauro Gabella (chair), Tim Talaat, Christian Wipf and Peter Schaub.
+The Group CEO also attends all committee meetings as a permanent guest, unless his own compensation or other topics relating to him are being discussed.
 The committee’s tasks comprise in particular:

 - devising guidelines for the CPH Group’s compensation and benefit policy (in particular the compensation principles for the Board and Group Executive Management) on behalf of the Board of Directors

-- submitting proposals to the full Board of Directors for the compensation of the same
+- submitting proposals to the full Board of Directors for the Board’s compensation

 - assessing the performance of the Group CEO and the further members of Group Executive Management and their achievement of their annual targets, and submitting corresponding proposals for their fixed and variable compensation to the full Board of Directors

-- monitoring the implementation of the CPH Group’s compensation policy along with groupwide salary developments
+- monitoring the implementation of the CPH Group’s personnel and compensation policies along with groupwide salary developments

 - making recommendations to the full Board of Directors on elections to its ranks and the appointment of a new Group CEO and/or further members of Group Executive Management, and on their terms and conditions of employment.